channelme/ebml/README.md

 # ebml

-Continuation based parser for ebml (webm) data.
+Erlang Continuation based parser for ebml (webm) data.

 See: